bitcko/yii2-bitcko-paypal-api/README.md

 Once the extension is installed, simply use it in your code by  :

 1. Create developer account in PayPal and then create an app.
 [PayPal Developer Dashboard](https://developer.paypal.com/).
-2. Copy and paste the client Id and client secret in params.php file that exists in config directory:
+2. Copy and paste the client Id and client secret in params.php file that exists in app config directory:
 ```php
 <?php